sabidhasan/country-bot/README.md

 ```
 python -m unittest discover
 ```
-RPi module cannot run on non-RPi devices.
-To get around this, a dummy fake RPi module is used as a mock.
+RPi module cannot run on non-RPi hardware, so this entire class is faked on non-RPi systems.
+This dummy fake RPi module that is used as a mock must be installed by:
+    `cd packages/BotFakeRPi`
+    `python setup.py install`
+If RPi not found errors arise, run in debug mode by appending DEV=1 when running from CLI.

 # Dependencies
 Enable camera in raspberry pi settings: